sidramesh2018/calc/README.md

   will likely only be used for cloud.gov deployments, where the built-in proxy sets those security headers on 200 responses but not on others.

+* `GA_TRACKING_ID` is the tracking ID (e.g. `'UA-12345678-12'`)
+  for the associated Google Analytics account.
+  It will default to the empty string if not found in the environment.

 ## Authentication and Authorization

 We use cloud.gov/Cloud Foundry's User Account and Authentication (UAA)